'Non mortem timemus, sed cogitationem'.-

 A dreadful suspicion that was twofold had busied my necessity to disclose the intrigue of the castle.
 But he was everywhere around the grounds.

-Thus, the conclusion I had reached was that the count depended on the old man for everything that dealt with the castle.
+Consequently, the conclusion I had reached was that the count depended on the old man for everything that dealt with the castle.

 But why did he confide so much in this man, and why did he not have more servants to tend to his daily needs?

-Since I was leaving in the early afternoon, I decided to attempt to forget all that was overshadowing my stay.
+Since I was leaving in the early afternoon, I had decided to attempt to forget all that was overshadowing my stay.
 I retreated for the night and concentrated on my trip to Seville that I had planned, before my arrival to the castle.